jaanga/jaanga.github.io/blog/2015-11-11_gestification-updates-capture-record-save-bvh-data_leap.md

 ﻿Gestification Updates - Capture, Record Save BVH Data
 ===

+## BVH Capture, Record and Save

-BVH is a wonderful way to save motion data.
+[BVH]( http://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html ) is a wonderful - perhaps archaic - way to save motion data.
 It's fast, simple and moderately easy to understand.

 We made a big effort in 2013 to build a set of scripts that capture real-time Leap motion data, convert the data to BVH format and save the data to files.